 You can create Picture Styles whose parameter settings such as for sharpness and contrast are different.
-You can also adjust the parameters of a Picture Style which has been registered to the camera with the provided software.
+You can also select a Picture Style already set with the provided software.

-◀ Select [Picture Style].
+Select [Picture Style].

-- Under the [☐1] tab, select [Picture Style], then press <(sī)>. - ▶ The Picture Style selection screen will appear.
+- Under the [☐:] tab, select [Picture Style], then press <(ET)>. - ▶ The Picture Style selection screen will appear.